 For the fashion-conscious there are a number of colors and reflective coatings available for sunglass lenses.
 It’s best to choose the lenses that allow for the most accurate color vision with the least amount of distortion to ensure they don’t obstruct clear vision.

 While it’s important to choose sunglasses that you like from a style and appearance perspective, it’s also important to pay attention to comfort and fit.
 Here are a few tips for purchasing sunglasses that fit well for maximum comfort and sun protection:

-- The lenses need to completely cover your eyes and provide extra protection above and to the sides.
+- Make sure the lenses completely cover your eyes and provide extra coverage above and to the sides.

 - The frames shouldn’t pinch at your temples or the nosepiece and should be wide enough for your face.